servicemeshinterface/smi-spec/traffic-access-control.md

 ### TrafficTarget

-A `TrafficTarget` associates a set of traffic definitions (rules) with a set of pods.
-With an accompanying [IdentityBinding](#IdentityBinding), access can be granted to traffic that matches the rules.
+A `TrafficTarget` associates a set of traffic definitions (rules) with a service identity which is allocated to a group of pods.

-This object defines access control on a pod basis.
-The selector matches across labels in the current namespace.
-This is either directly with `matchLabels` or as an expression with `matchExpressions`.
+, access is controlled via referenced TrafficSpecs and by a list of source service identities.
+If a pod which holds the referenced service identity makes a call to the destination on one of the defined routes then access will be allowed.
+Any pod which attempts to connect and is not in the defined list of sources will be denied.
+Any pod which is in the defined list but attempts to connect on a route which is not in the list of Twill be denied.

+Access is controlled based on service identity, at present the method of assigning service identity is using Kubernetes Service accounts, provision for other identity mechanisms will be handled by the spec at a later date.

 Specs are [traffic specs](traffic-specs.md) that define what traffic for specific protocols would look like.
 The kind can be different depending on what